 Dr. Meehan led the JDLR Project research team while he was a Social Scientist at United States Naval Research Laboratory’s (NRL) Adversarial Modeling Exploitation Office.
 At the NRL, he also successfully conducted short- and long-term projects for both the Department of Defense, the Department of Justice, and the Department of Homeland Security on topics ranging from crime analysis to the development of web-based research platforms for visual search.
 He earned his Ph.D. at the School of Criminal Justice at the State University of New York Albany.
 Dr. Meehan is also a Certified Law Enforcement Analyst and worked as the Lead Crime and Intelligence Analyst for the Schenectady Police Department.
 As an analyst, he also assisted on an FBI Operation Safe Streets (OSS) Taskforce targeting violent gang members.
 Dr. Meehan has also instructed a variety of online and traditional undergraduate college course for SUNY Albany, Excelsior College, and the University of Maryland Center for the Study of Terrorism and Responses to Terrorism.

-As Research Director for Second Sight Training Systems, Dr. Meehan responsible for developing and implementing course content, evaluation of existing course techniques and processes, the development of new training materials, and the transition of that research into practice.
+As the Director of Research & Development for Second Sight Training Systems, Dr. Meehan is responsible for developing and implementing course content, evaluation of existing course techniques and processes, the development of new training materials, and the transition of that research into practice.

 As Training Director for Second Sight Training Systems, Christopher manages our Course Instructor staff, providing Instructor training, course scheduling and staff deployment operations.